-Innovate UK uses small amounts of data stored on your computer called ‘cookies’ to collect information about how visitors use the website.
+Our websites use small amounts of data stored on your computer called ‘cookies’ to collect information about how visitors use our websites.
 You can control what cookies, if any, are stored on your computer.
 Find out more about cookies below.

 What is a cookie?

 Each website can send its own cookie to your browser if your browser’s preferences allow it.
 Your browser is the computer program you use to access the internet.
 By default, your browser will only allow a website to access the cookies it has already sent to you, and not the cookies sent to you by any other website.
 This is to protect your privacy.

 There are effectively four different variants of cookies that websites create:

 - Session cookies – These types of cookies are only valid when the user browses a site and are expired when the user leaves a website.